Lincoln–Douglas debate format: Rankings

 There have been several attempts in the past to create a cohesive national ranking system.
-One was Fantasy Debate, which ran from 2010–2012 but is now closed.
-Other defunct ranking systems include the Briefly ELO rankings, which aren’t actively acknowledged or updated any longer.
+One was Fantasy Debate, which ran from 2010 to 2012 but is now closed.
+Other defunct ranking systems include the Briefly ELO rankings, which aren't actively acknowledged or updated any longer.

 The National Speech & Debate Association provides a ranking of inputted points gained throughout events, with the option of filtering out points solely earned in Lincoln-Douglas debate.

 There is also a system of points for Lincoln Douglas Debate known as the Dukes and Bailey cup, which takes your top 5 tournaments of the year, and assigns a point value to them.